syncfusion-content/maui-docs/MAUI/Maps/data-labels.md

 Data labels provides identification for the shapes by displaying their names.
 You can trim or hide the labels if they exceed the shape bounds.

-To learn more about our .NET MAUI Maps data labels, you can check the below video.
+To learn more about the .NET MAUI Maps data labels, you can check the following video.

 {% youtube
 "youtube:https://www.youtube.com/watch?v=XGeOzARor3U"%}